JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 This type of ministry may seem somewhat passive, but it is unquestionably one of the most effective forms.
 The idea that being spiritually attractive is passive may stem from a lack of appreciation for the level of commitment and energy required to seek personal transformation for oneself, thereby becoming an inspiration to others.

 Productive contact with others results from the natural spiritual fragrance of a God-directed life which leads others to adopt similar values.
-Such attractiveness is the product of a life saturated with love. “_Most of the really important things which Jesus said or did seemed to happen casually, ‘as he passed by.’_” ([UB 171:7.9](/en/The_Urantia_Book/171#p7_9)) Regardless of how else we might try to advance the message of _The URANTIA Book_, we should all aspire to live lives of such exemplary beauty.
+Such attractiveness is the product of a life saturated with love. “_Most of the really important things which Jesus said or did seemed to happen casually, ‘as he passed by.’_” (<a id="a135_320"></a>[UB 171:7.9](/en/The_Urantia_Book/171#p7_9)) Regardless of how else we might try to advance the message of _The URANTIA Book_, we should all aspire to live lives of such exemplary beauty.

 ### Inclusion

 Inclusion occurs when we invite others to our study group or to a conference.
 As in the process of spiritual attraction, we do not necessarily engage them in direct discussion or presentation of ideas from the book.
 Rather, we may use the social avenue of inviting them to come with us to a place where they may hear presentations about the book.
 Since non-readers may not be fully aware of the social setting into which they are being drawn, it is very important to use good judgment in choosing those likely to become interested and in presenting them with an opportunity free of compulsion.
-This is what Philip did when he invited Nathaniel to “_Come and see._” ([UB 137:2.6](/en/The_Urantia_Book/137#p2_6))
+This is what Philip did when he invited Nathaniel to “_Come and see._” (<a id="a139_666"></a>[UB 137:2.6](/en/The_Urantia_Book/137#p2_6))

 ### Personal Sharing